holoviz/holoviews/doc/FAQ.rst

 **Q: What I want to change is about how HoloViews works, not about the underlying backend.
 Is that possible?**

-Sure, if you need more customization and configurability than is possible with either HoloViews options or with extra backend-specific code as above, then you can always subclass the plotting class used for a HoloViews element and modify any of its behavior.
+**A:** Sure, if you need more customization and configurability than is possible with either HoloViews options or with extra backend-specific code as above, then you can always subclass the plotting class used for a HoloViews element and modify any of its behavior.
 You can also